AronSchulman/MMAtt-DTA/README.md

 ## Problems?

 Please observe the previously opened issues for some details about drug and protein featurization.
-Please open an issue in case of dependency problems, bugs, and general enquiries about usage.
+Please open an issue or email at aron.schulman@helsinki.fi in case of dependency problems, bugs, and general enquiries about usage.